 Bringing the essence of human connections to remote collaboration.

-What makes collaborative work so strong and feel so good that it's so hard to replicate remotely?
+What makes collaborative work so strong and feel so good that it's s hard to replicate remotely?
 It's the human factor.
-Through a rapid, intensive exploratory process with our clients, we were able to gather insights about users and invite them to create a new term, with a new purpose and a new way of thinking about remote collaborative work.
-We coined this term "human magic", which describes what is missing in remote collaboration and what would usually connect us when we work together in a shared physical space.
-We felt this magic when collaborating within our team, but also our interviewees described this 'thing' that they felt when heads get aligned and this feeling of connection, passion and joy starts to emerge.
+We gathered insights about users through a rapid, intensive exploratory process with our clients.
+We invite them to create a new term with a new purpose and a new way of thinking about remote collaborative work.
+We coined the term "human magic," which describes what is missing in remote collaboration and what would usually connect us when we work together in a shared physical space.
+We felt this magic when collaborating within our team, but our interviewees also described this 'thing' that they thought when heads go aligned, and this feeling of connection, passion, and joy emerged.

-After we built this framework around human magic, we were able to project our vision on the current remote work setup and started reimagining audio-video interactions during collaborative meetings.
+After we built this framework around human magic, we could project our vision on the current remote work setup and started reimagining audio-video interactions during collaborative meetings.
 We suggested reimagining how work should be done.
 We envision collaboration to become much more of an immersive experience.
-Shifting our focus from efficiency and productivity, to well-being, joy and using our senses.
-Away from the single stream of audio and back to real communication.
+Shifting our focus from efficiency and productivity to well-being, joy, and using our senses.
+Away from the single stream of audio and back to honest communication.

 We imagine that actual eye contact should become the new norm in online communication.
 Eye contact can create intimacy and trust which is a base for a natural conversation.

 When we express ourselves, our body language follows.
 The frame we are locked in should not cut off your body language.

 We are removing the filter that prevented intimacy and making conversations and interactions more realistic.
 We should be able to come physically closer together in conversations.

 We envision that we can bring back the value of the direction of input and output collaboration.
 Separating audio by using spatial audio sources will allow us to make sense of the conversation, the way it naturally happens.